Frontity Docs

 Right, let's get you set up with your very first Frontity project.
 This guide will take you from the very basics to feeling amazed at what you can do with Frontity!

-Please check that you meet the requirements before following the steps below.
+Please check that you meet the before following the steps below.

 Getting started with Frontity